coleifer/peewee/docs/peewee/api.rst

         :param str sid: A string identifier for the savepoint.

+    .. py:method:: atomic()

+        Return a context manager that executes statements in either a transaction or a savepoint.
+The outer-most call to *atomic* will use a transaction, and any subsequent nested calls will use savepoints.

     .. py:classmethod:: register_fields(fields)

         Register a mapping of field overrides for the database class.
 Used